trinodb/trino/docs/src/main/sphinx/installation/cli.rst

 Examples
 ^^^^^^^^

-Consider the following command run as shown, or with ``--output-format CSV``:
+Consider the following command run as shown, or with the ``--output-format=CSV`` option, which is the default for non-interactive usage:

 .. code-block:: text